-7. Screw in the fixing screws on the functional unit and tighten them gently.

-- 8. Unfasten and remove any lifting gear that may have been required. - 9.
+- 7. Screw in the functional unit fixing screws with the screwdriver bit with tip guide and tighten them gently. - 8.
+Unfasten and remove any lifting gear that may have been required. - 9.
 Remove the mounting aid on a vertically suspended spindle if one was used. - Check the face run-out on the test surface of the functional unit [ideally ≤ 0.01 mm] and, if necessary, correct carefully with a plastic hammer.

-- 11. Tighten the fixing screws on the functional unit to the specified tightening torque [see "Screw tightening torques" chapter]. - Check face run-out on the test surface of the functional unit [ideally ≤ 0.01 mm].
+- 11. Screw in the functional unit fixing screws with the screwdriver bit with tip guide and tighten them to the specified tightening torque [see "Screw tightening torques" chapter]. - Check face run-out on the test surface of the functional unit [ideally ≤ 0.01 mm].